 Paragraph 2 contains a provision for incorporation either by reference or in full

-In order to memorialise their mutual non-corruption undertaking, Parties decide to incorporate the text of Part I of the ICC Rules on Combating Corruption
+In order to document their mutual non-corruption undertaking, Parties decide to incorporate the text of ICC Rules on Combating Corruption 2023

-2011 in their Contract.
+in their Contract.
 They can choose either to make this incorporation by reference or in full.
 In the former case, they will opt for the text under Option I, in the latter for the text under Option II.